ethcluj/conf-app/QnA-prompts.md

 ## Overview

 The ETHCluj Conference Q&A System allows attendees to submit and upvote questions during conference sessions.
 Questions are displayed in descending order by votes, with the most popular questions at the top.
-The system updates in real-time and minimizes authentication requirements while preventing abuse.
+The system updates in real-time and minimizes authentication requirements.

 ## User Access Points